 Information regarding client orders must be kept confidential and may not be used for our personal benefit, the benefit of other clients, the Company, or any other accounts, including those of any Schwab personnel, officer, or director.
 For example, trading ahead of a client's imminent order is known as front-running and is prohibited.
 Misusing confidential client trade information for possible personal benefit, known as shadowing, is likewise prohibited.

-In the event of exposure of client or Schwab personnel PI to an unauthorized party, the incident must be reported via the Data Incident Reporting Tool.
+In the event an unauthorized third-party accesses or is exposed to PI of former or current clients, former or existing personnel, or other individuals, the incident must be reported via the Data Incident Reporting Tool.